s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 I think assigning him in one of those categories is not possible since we
 - don't see him interact with people outside his family
 - don't have much information how things were before the divorce
-- have no information upon family history (except for his mothers sucicide)
+- have no information upon family history (except for his mothers suicide)
-- I'm not psychologist (just whish I were)
+- Also: I'm not a psychologist :P

 The extent and use of these terms are disputed among professionals anyways.

 # Conclusion
-I never saw a post Credit Roll as stiff and motionless as I did during The Lodge (partly because of the sinister, huge and haunting score).
+I never saw closing credits as stiff and motionless as I did during The Lodge (partly because of the sinister, huge and haunting score).

 The Lodge is an instant classic of modern horror - an immersive experience that builds and excells on worn out horror tropes.
-It offers much room for analysis and is the joint success of multiple factors.
 It not only assumes, but finally acknowledges you the viewer to be smart.

 Don't forget to take my word with a grain of salt and keep in mind that I [haven't touched upon everything yet](#further-notes-pacing).